Why Bloodletting Worked — For Some People: A Hepatonia Explanation

 Wet cupping (습식 부항) extracts a small volume of stagnant blood from a specific site, reducing local heat and congestion.
 In Hepatonia, this can produce rapid systemic improvement even when the cupping site is far from the primary complaint — consistent with the Eight Constitution Medicine interpretation that the mechanism is dispersal of accumulated liver energy rather than local tissue treatment.

-Sauna and therapeutic sweating produce a related effect through a different route.
-Rather than removing blood, they drive energy outward through the skin — the lung’s domain in KTM physiology.
-For Hepatonia, this outward dispersal relieves the same constitutional pressure that bloodletting addressed more directly.
-Neither approach is appropriate for Pulmotonia, Colonotonia, or Renotonia, where dispersal-promoting interventions worsen the underlying constitutional pattern.
+Sauna and therapeutic sweating produce the same outward dispersal through a different route.
+Rather than removing blood, they drive qi and heat outward through the skin — the lung’s domain in KTM physiology.
+For Hepatonia, this relieves the same inward congestion that bloodletting addresses more directly.
+Neither approach suits Pulmotonia, Colonotonia, Renotonia, or Vesicotonia, where any intervention that pushes qi further outward worsens the underlying constitutional pattern.

 Summary: Hepatonia and the History of Bloodletting

 Bloodletting was not irrational medicine.
 It was a rational clinical observation — that a significant subset of patients consistently improved with blood-releasing treatment — applied without the constitutional framework that would have made it precise.
 Eight Constitution Medicine supplies that framework.
-Hepatonia (목양체질), with its structurally dominant liver and blood-accumulating physiology, is the constitution for which bloodletting was genuinely therapeutic.
-The constitutions built around dispersal rather than storage were harmed by the same intervention.
+Bloodletting is a cousin of sweating: both move qi and heat outward.
+Hepatonia (목양체질), with its inward-consolidating, blood-storing physiology, is the constitution for which that outward push was genuinely therapeutic.
+The lung-dominant and kidney-dominant constitutions, whose qi already runs outward, were harmed by the same intervention for the same reason heavy sweating depletes them.

 This is the kind of historical reanalysis that integrative medicine makes possible.
 The observation was real.
 The mechanism was constitutional.
 The error was applying a constitution-specific treatment universally.